Our pledge to help protect you from scams

 We’re proud to support the Pension Regulator’s pledge and do what we can to help protect our scheme members from falling victim to pension scams.

 Don’t forget, it’s important to know how to spot a scam, as you may be targeted by fraudsters.
-You can get further information and advice from Pension Wise, the Financial Conduct Authority and The Pensions Advisory Service.
+You can get further information and advice from MoneyHelper, and the Financial Conduct Authority.